fjsousa/lml-mobbing-n2/readme.md

-Great to hear it was successful!
-Here's a concise summary of the Poetry setup with Jupyter Notebook, formatted in Markdown for your README file.

----

 ## Project Setup with Poetry and Jupyter Notebook

 This guide explains how to set up a Python project using Poetry for dependency management and Jupyter Notebook for interactive development.